upros/ATLS/atls/draft-friel-tls-atls-01.md

 - automatically benefit from new cipher suites by simply upgrading the TLS software stack
 - automatically benefit from new features, bugfixes, etc. in TLS software stack upgrades

 This document also explicitly defines how application layer TLS connections can be established using HTTP {{?RFC7230}} {{?RFC7540}} or CoAP as transport layers.
-This document does not preclude the user of other transport layers, however defining how application layer TLS connections can be established over other transport layers such as [ZigBee] or [Bluetooth] is beyond the scope of this document.
+This document does not preclude the use of other transport layers.
+However, defining how application layer TLS connections can be established over other transport layers, such as [ZigBee] or [Bluetooth], is beyond the scope of this document.

 Explicitly identifying application layer TLS packets enables transport layer middleboxes to provide transport capabilities and enforce suitable transport policies for these payloads, without requiring access to unencrypted application data.

 # Terminology

+   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{?RFC2119}} {{?RFC8174}} when, and only when, they appear in all capitals, as shown here.

 Application layer TLS is referred to as ATLS throughout this document.

 # Application Layer End-to-End Security Use Cases